Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) Except as provided by Subsection (b), a justice court in the precinct in which the real property is located has jurisdiction in eviction suits.
+(a) Except as provided by Subsection (b), a justice court in the precinct in which the real property is located has jurisdiction in an eviction suit.
 Eviction suits include forcible entry and detainer and forcible detainer suits.
-A justice court has jurisdiction to issue a writ of possession under Sections 24.0054(a), (a-2), and (a-3).
+A justice court has jurisdiction to issue a writ of possession under this chapter.

 (b) A justice court does not have jurisdiction in a forcible entry and detainer or forcible detainer suit and shall dismiss the suit if the defendant files a sworn statement alleging the suit is based on a deed executed in violation of Chapter 21A, Business & Commerce Code.